WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/IO/index.md

 IO is a big part of what makes Meadow magical.
 Meadow boards expose a wide variety of ways to control and interact with external peripherals and hardware via _Input/Output_ (IO) ports.

+## Pins + Connectors

-IO ports can be accessed from your application to read sensors, listen to button presses, light LEDs, drive motors, communicate with other systems, and lots more.
+IO ports are exposed physically on the board via pins and other connectors.
+These physical connections can be accessed from your application code to read sensors, listen to button presses, light LEDs, drive motors, communicate with other systems, and lots more.

+Many of the pins on a Meadow board are multifunction, which means that they can serve as different types of IO, depending on how they're configured in code.

 ## Types of IO

-Meadow IO ports are divided into two categories: _Digital_ and _Analog_.
+Meadow IO ports are generally divided into two categories: _Digital_ and _Analog_.
+There is also another type of IO, _Power_, which is discussed in the [power guide](Power).

 Digital and analog refer to the type of electrical signal used; either `HIGH`/`LOW` for digital, or a range of voltages for analog, and they're used for different things.